Wendi Mae Davidson

 When they went to the clinic, they got her hard drive from her computer.

-Local police also informed the OSI that early in the investigation, Wendy offered a potential explanation for her husband's absence.
+Local police also informed the OSI that early in the investigation, Wendy offered a potential explanation for for her husband's absence.

 Wendy told the law enforcement that he wasn't happy with their force and he didn't want to be deployed.

 If Mike did desert, OSI Chief Investigator Greg McCormick suspects his wife Wendy could be secretly assisting him.
+Greg would call me and talk with me and

-one of the things that Greg said to me was, if you were were Wendy, where would you hide Michael?
+One of the things that Greg said to me was, if you were Wendy, where would you hide Michael?
+So I told McCormick, I said, I would search that thousand-acre ranch where Wendy keeps her horses.

 If Michael had left and she was assisting him and going AWOL, maybe he was out there at the ranch.

+Investigator McCormick is eager to locate the ranch.
 Since he's with OSI, McCormick has easy access to invasive investigative techniques.

 They put trackers on Wendy's car and her parents' car, but they didn't know what happened.
+And they just tracked where she was going.

-Normally that has to be ordered by a judge, and OSI has different rules, being the Air Force, and they only had to have it okayed by a supervisor to place the tracking device.
+Normally that has to be ordered by a judge and OSI has different rules, being the Air Force, and they only had to have it okayed by a supervisor to place the tracking device.

 After nearly two weeks of observation, Air Force analysts notice Wendy has paid several visits to a sprawling livestock ranch just outside of town.